Dewmith/inlab-bidsify/README.md

 -participants.json and participants.tsv
 -readme

-A solution needs to be defined to collect meteadata (eLabW? standalone tool?)
+A solution needs to be defined to collect meteadata (standalone tool)